What is phishing?

 For help understanding where a web link (known as a URL) is really pointing, see our guide on how to read a web address.

 7) An unusual "From" address

 Why would Apple be sending me an invoice from Shaw in Canada?

 Who sent the email?
 If the "From" address doesn't originate from the same company as the email claims to be then this is another immediate red flag.

 'From' addresses can easily be spoofed so never trust these even if it looks legitimate - but if the criminals haven't even bothered trying to mask this then it's an obvious giveaway.

-If you've already acted on an email that you're suspicious of, for example following a suspicious web link or opening an attachment, then take a look at what to do next.
+If you've already acted on an email that you're suspicious of, for example if you've followed a suspicious web link or opened an attachment, then take a look at what to do next.

 If you've not done anything with it yet though then the safest thing is to simply ignore the email & delete it.
 Easy!